kube-rs/kube/README.md

 Main ideas, depending on how complicated your need is:

 ### Watch calls on a resource
-You probably want a reflector?.
+You probably want a reflector?
 See [operator-rs](https://github.com/clux/operator-rs).

 ### Basic calls
 Use the exposed `APIClient` herein, and write Request functions directly: